-For server certificate applications the maximum age of data used for verification SHALL NOT exceed 825 days.
+For server certificate applications the maximum age of data used for verification SHALL NOT exceed 825 days and 398 days for Domain or IP Address validation according to the BRs effective dates.

 4.2.2.
 Approval or rejection of Certificate applications